evolvablehardware/ice40_memory_controller/readme.md

 ### Setup
 #### Dependencies
 A yosys, nextpnr-ice40, and Project Icestorm installation is needed.
+An installation guide for those tools can be found [here](https://prjicestorm.readthedocs.io/en/latest/overview.html#where-are-the-tools-how-to-install).
 Other required dependencies can be installed with:
 ```bash
 sudo apt install libusb-1.0-0 gcc-arm-none-eabi
 ```